reframejs/reframe/docs/sections/usage-style.md

 }
 ~~~

-Example of a page loading and using CSS, fonts, images and static assets:
+Example of a page using CSS, fonts, images and other static assets:
  - [/examples/basics/pages/glitter/](/examples/basics/pages/glitter/)